Sudol67/SyncDisc/README.md

 ---

 > [!IMPORTANT]
 > The program will not detect changes in names of files or folders.
-If you change name, app will conisder it as a new element.
-It will cause duplication of this file or folder but with new name in the destination path
+If you change the name, app will conisder it as a new element.
+It will cause duplication of this file or folder but with new name in the destination path.

 ### How to use: